-It was so cold and so late and so far uptown, at least so far uptown when it was that cold and that late.
+It was so cold and so late and so far uptown, too far uptown when it was that cold and that late.

 I got that sinking feeling of oh shit the way they're walking no train will be coming like forever.

-Then in slow motion the first guy waved his lantern.
-A train had appeared.
+Then in slow motion the first guy turned and waved his lantern.

-The guys casually began to move toward the pillars.
+All the guys strolled toward the pillars.
 The train tooted its horn.

 "Hey, what are you looking for?"
 I asked.